Spain's dominance faces ultimate test in Brazil

 In Xavi, Iniesta, Fabregas and David Silva, Spain have some of the best passers in the game, and Del Bosque will be counting on Costa making the intelligent runs into space that have been so devastating at club level.

-Another tactic Del Bosque has often used to excellent effect, particularly at Euro 2012, is playing without a traditional centre forward, with Fabregas in a roving attacking role as a so-called "false nine".
+Another tactic Del Bosque has often used to excellent effect, particularly at Euro 2012, is playing without a traditional center forward, with Fabregas in a roving attacking role as a so-called "false nine".

 Spain's midfield revolves around the settled quartet of Alonso, Busquets, Xavi and Iniesta, while at the back Sergio Ramos and Gerard Pique have formed a solid partnership in the middle, with the pacy Jordi Alba on the left.